Skip to main content

 define member: [user, team#member]

-In addition, the repo's relations should be add team member as a directly related user types.
+In addition, the repo's relations should have team member as a directly related user types.

 model